-CMDHB recognises that this is a 2011-12 operating plan however we wish to clearly signal our intention to take a leadership role in the Health System transformation over the next three years.
-We plan to guide the system to the next evolutionary phase; the evolution from a dominant focus on doing things right, that is, technical advancement in quality improvement to also doing the right things i.e. ensuring that each investment and disinvestment decision is based on value added quality improvement criteria around outcomes achieved for each health dollar spent.
+CMDHB recognises that this is a 2011-12 operating plan however we wish to clearly signal our intention to take a leadership role in the transformation of the health system over the next three years.
+We plan to guide the system to the next evolutionary phase; the evolution from a dominant focus on doing things right, that is, technical advancement in quality improvement, to also doing the right things, that is, ensuring that each investment and disinvestment decision is based on value added quality improvement criteria around outcomes achieved for each health dollar spent.